TeamSpen210/srctools/docs/source/modules/bsp.rst

     The pakfile is an internal archive containing resources packed into the BSP for the level to use.
     By default, cubemaps are included here as well as patched brush materials VBSP generates for various purposes.
-Any file can be stored here, but only the :py:attr:`zipfile.ZIP_STORED` (no compression) format is allowed.
+Any file can be stored here, but only the :py:data:`zipfile.ZIP_STORED` (no compression) format is allowed.

     The returned zipfile wraps an :py:class:`io.BytesIO` object, and will be closed/finalised automatically.
 Do not close it yourself.